flipz357/flipz357.github.io/_posts/2023-10-04-hacking-a-metric.md

 TLDR:

-- 🤯 By exploting vulnerabilities in the [Smatch](https://github.com/snowblink14/smatch) metric we get *the best possible score on the benchmark* 🚀.
+- 🤯 By exploiting vulnerabilities in the [Smatch](https://github.com/snowblink14/smatch) metric we get *the best possible score on the benchmark* 🚀

 - ✅ For safe evaluation, use the [Smatch++](https://github.com/flipz357/smatchpp) metric.